 Note: my experience as a vegan is a highly fortunate one.
 My privilege shapes my reality and informs my experiences, opinions and actions.
 I aim to be aware of this as much as possible, consider its potentially damaging effect on others, and try to minimize that.
 I deeply value intersectionality and inclusivity.

 You can call me Em.
 I put tahini on everything.
 I dance a lot.
 I eat plants because I love my body, the planet, and other beings.
-When I eat food, I want it to be beautiful, but not just in taste.
-I want it to nourish my body and soul, work in harmony with the earth, and allow other earthlings their right for freedom and justice.
-I find that organic plants fit the bill pretty well, though going vegan is by no means an end-all solution to the world's problems.
+When I eat food I want it to be beautiful but not just in taste.
+I want it to nourish my body and brain, work symbiotically with the earth, and allow other earthlings their right for freedom and justice.
+I find that plants fit the bill pretty well, though going vegan is by no means an end-all solution to the world's problems.